 “The Global health Society” hosts UnCUT/VOICES press at the University of heidelberg medical School

-At the Krehl Klinik for internal medicine at the University of Heidelberg on 2 December 2014, Tobe Levin asked students to consider the pivotal importance of clinicians in efforts to end FGM.
-Highlighted were the guidance offered by the Inter-African Committee in its Bamako Declaration and in the words of survivors like Khady and Kiminta [see http://nofgm.org/2014/11/12/the-bamako-declaration-female-genital-mutilation-terminology-mali-2005/] Gratitude goes to enthusiastic seminar participants and especially to my hosts Kariyo Grace Nyandwi and professor Olaf Horstick.
+At the Krehl Klinik for internal medicine, University of Heidelberg, 2 December 2014, Tobe Levin asked students to consider the pivotal importance of clinicians in ending FGM.
+Highlighted were the guidance offered by the Inter-African Committee in its Bamako Declaration and in the words of survivors like Khady and Kiminta [see http://nofgm.org/2014/11/12/the-bamako-declaration-female-genital-mutilation-terminology-mali-2005/] Thanks to enthusiastic students and hosts Kariyo Grace Nyandwi and professor Olaf Horstick.

 New Journalism Award named after Efua Dorkenoo

 Reporting on Ban Ki-moon’s backing for the Guardian’s global media campaign (30 October 2014), Alexandra Topping writes: “Ban also announced a reporting award will be granted annually to an African reporter who has demonstrated innovation and commitment in covering FGM.
 The winner will spend two months training and working in the Guardian’s head offices in London.
 The award is named after Efua Dorkenoo, who campaigned against FGM for 30 years before her death earlier this month, and headed up the Girl Generation consortium.”

 Thank you again, Efua.
 We couldn’t be more proud of our mentor and friend.

 Thinking about Femicide and FGM …